AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 - Formatting text and improving grammar of docs files
 - Helping with converting written text into MD format
 - Formating the meeting transcript

+## Sprint 1
+- Generating site on GitHub Pages for the documentation: setting up MkDocs configuration, GitHub Actions workflow, and creating the documentation site structure